k3s-io/k3s/docs/adrs/server-token-rotation.md

 ## Decision

-We will procced forward with the above implementation.
+We will proceed forward with the above implementation.

 ## Consequences

-Documentation the is explicit around the cluster token is compromised.
-Tt's strongly recommend to do a clean cluster reinstall, since this is the only way to be sure of the cluster's security state - eliminating the possibility that backdoors could have been planted by a malicious user".
+Documentation is explicit around what to do if the cluster token is compromised.
+It's strongly recommend to do a clean cluster reinstall, since this is the only way to be sure of the cluster's security state - eliminating the possibility that backdoors could have been planted by a malicious user.